-The Bank is managed by a Board of Directors ("the Board") which must consist of at least three members.
+The Bank is managed by a Board which must consist of at least three members.
 The powers of the Board are defined in the Bank's Articles of Association.
 The Board adopts the Bank's strategy and general policy.

 The Board sets out the strategy for the Bank and has the overall responsibility for the Bank.